jpegleg/dwarven-toolbox/README.md

 ```
 Now we are seeing a different story, with the toolbox equal or slightly faster.
 I included python in this comparison to further illustrate the inefficiency of python in comparison as well.

 BASH math (which is in C) is actually very useful and we can of course write handling for those odd BASH cases if needed and use it just as we are with the argument length property in the dwarven-toolbox.
 Even so, having the snappy toolbox options to sanity check or escape the constraints and control the behavior more is part of why some of these simple math utilties are included here.
-While the standard math operations are often going to be superior in pure BASH within BASH, there are yet scenarios that benefit from the toolbox for simple math tasks.
+While the standard math operations are often going to be superior in pure BASH within BASH, or just in C for that matter, there are yet scenarios that benefit from the toolbox for simple math tasks.

+### So, what is next here?

+The programs can still use improvement, they were made very quickly.
+Optimization and improved handling are TODOs.
+Additionally I'm likely to expand the utilties to include more encryption utilities and potentially compression utilities.